Get your EIN in as fast as 7 business days. Apply now for $49

 Can I use my CRN instead of an EIN in the US?

-What format is a CRN?
+What format is a CRN versus an EIN?

-Is an EIN valid in United Kingdom?
+Is an EIN valid in the United Kingdom?

 Need an EIN?
 We Handle Everything.